Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic

 \subsubsection{Equity}

 Equitable distribution of a potential COVID-19 vaccine is an enormous challenge.
-This has been highlighted previously during the distribution of the H1N1 vaccine~\cite{distribution_la_times}.
-Economic and racial disparities can be exacerbated by inappropriate or unequal eligibility criteria for vaccine distribution, and it is imperative that government institutions ensure that appropriate guidelines are in place to prevent these inequities.
-Equitable distribution of COVID-19 vaccines can also be a challenge on the international scale, as wealthier and more influential nations may have increased access to limited vaccine doses.
+This has been highlighted previously in the distribution of the H1N1 vaccine \cite{distribution_la_times}.
+Economic and racial disparities in vaccine distribution can be exacerbated by inappropriate or unequal eligibility criteria, and it is imperative that government institutions ensure that appropriate guidelines are in place to prevent these disparities.
+Equitable distribution of the vaccine can also be a challenge on the international scale, as wealthier and more influential nations may have increased access to limited vaccine doses.
 Prohibitive costs might bring these national differences in vaccine access into sharp focus.
-Previous data demonstrates discordances in vaccination rates along socioeconomic status both dependent on individual wealth within countries and national wealth on the global stage.
-Wealthier individuals and nations tend to have higher rates of vaccination whereas the less wealthy tend to have lower rates~\cite{masia2018vaccination,distribution_cdc}.
+Previous data demonstrate discordances in vaccination rates along economic lines both dependent on individual wealth within countries and national wealth on the international stage.
+Wealthier individuals and nations tend to have higher rates of vaccination whereas less wealthy entities tend to have lower rates \cite{masia2018vaccination,distribution_cdc}.